-I recently purchased one 250 GB NVME Hard disk for my personal computer, but to my surprise, Windows 10 reported it as a 232.87 GB hard drive.
+I bought a 250 GB NVME Hard disk for my personal computer, but to my surprise, Windows 10 reported it as a 232.87 GB hard drive.
 Here are my findings on the reason behind this.

-As you can see below, my hard disk - Kingston 250 GB NVME drive - detected in the device manager and showing under the Hard drives category.
+As you can see in below screenshot, my hard disk - Kingston 250 GB NVME drive - detected in the device manager and showing under the Hard drives category.

 In the Disk Management tool, the drive detected as Disk 0 but reported as 232.87 GB.